forrest79/phpgsql/docs/db.md

 #### Literals, expressions and using queries in query

 Sometimes you need to pass as a parameter piece of some SQL code.
 For these situations, there're prepared objects implementing `Forrest79\PhPgSql\Db\Sql` interface.
 This object can ba passed to a `?` in a query.
 Every object implementing this interface is pass to the query as is (be carefour, this could perform an SQL injection).
-These objects include a SQL string part and you can use also parameters defined with a `?` character in the SQL part (when you use these parameters, they are pass safely to the final query and no SQL injection is performed here).
+These objects include a SQL string part, and you can use also parameters defined with a `?` character in the SQL part (when you use these parameters, they are pass safely to the final query and no SQL injection is performed here).

 > These objects can be used also in fluent part of this library.
 You can use for example `Expression` as `SELECT` columns, so you can pass here securely some parameters (for example windows function, cases, ...).
-Other example - in `INSERT` or `UPDATE`, you can use `Literal` as inserted/updated value.
+Another example - in `INSERT` or `UPDATE`, you can use `Literal` as inserted/updated value.

 Existing objects:
 - `Forrest79\PhPgSql\Db\Sql\Literal` - can't have parameters, just SQL part
 - `Forrest79\PhPgSql\Db\Sql\Expression` - can have parameters
 - `Forrest79\PhPgSql\Db\Sql\Query` - this object implements logic, that convert SQL with `?` to `$1`, `$2` format (and some other stuff)

-> There is another similar `Query` object `Forrest79\PhPgSql\Db\Query` - this object can't be extended, can't be used as `?` parameter and is used only to carry final prepared query in the format, that is passed to the `pg_*` functions.
+> There is another similar `Query` object `Forrest79\PhPgSql\Db\Query` - this object can't be extended, can't be used with `?` parameter and is used only to carry the final prepared query in the format, that is passed to the `pg_*` functions.

 Literal example: